 Schedule an Appointment for Mind Body Medicine

-At an appointment for Biofeedback or mind-body medicine, Dr. Andrew Simon or Dr. Claire Zimmerman can guide you through stress-reduction exercises that can be done at home.
+At an appointment for Biofeedback or mind-body medicine, Dr. Andrew Simon or Dr. Jessica Wendling can guide you through stress-reduction exercises that can be done at home.
 If needed, he will also will monitor your body’s physiological reactions such as respiration, heartbeat, temperature and even muscle tension in office.
 This awareness of body responses helps to highlight and aid your understanding of your own stress response to help reduce anxiety, depression, or changes to your physiology.